ExeterCodeClub/Support/timelapse/task3.md

 Try running the script by typing `./resetimages.sh` into your console.

 Compare the script to what was output, does that makes sense?
-You can see the script without opening it up by typing `cat \<script name\>`.
+You can see the script without opening it up by typing `cat <script name>`.

+Guess what the command `echo` does.
+Try running that command in a console with some random words after it.
+How about `a=banana`, then `echo a`, and finally `echo $a`.

 Now you need to add some lines which will copy the images directory to your workdirectory.